walshd/web-teaching-environment/doc/source/user/teacher/editor/sourcecode.rst

   source-code block.
 Replace the ``XXX`` with the actual file-name to show
 * ``:linenos: X`` - Displays line-numbers.
 Replace the ``X`` with the number you want to start enumerating at
+* ``:no-select:`` - To make it very difficult for the learner to select the sourcecode and copy it (it is not impossible, but very difficult)

 The following example shows the same HTML being highlighted, but with the inclusion of a filename ("index.html") and with line numbers starting at